 A5 Documents is designed to run seamlessly with Salesforce automation tools.
 The app contains a custom object called a Document Request.
 You create a record in Document Request, then the app picks up these records and processes them.
 The method you use to create the Document Request record is the automation tool that you select.
 Choose which automation tool you will use: Process Builder, Flow, or Apex.
 If you are not sure which automation tool to use read this article by Salesforce.
-Using Process Builder is the most common, easiest, and recommended way to automate document generation.
-For more detail on document generation speed and limitations, see bottom of this article.
+Using Process Builder is the easiest and most recommended way to automate document generation.

 Configure your Document Action for Automation